 [Name and Title]

 The initial term of this Letter of Credit shall be one year from the Date of Issuance.
-It is a condition of this Letter of Credit that it shall be automatically extended without amendment for one (1) additional calendar year after the initial term, or one (1) additional calendar year after any extended term, unless at least sixty (60) days prior to the expiration of the initial term or sixty (60) days prior to the expiration of any extended term we notify Beneficiary by certified mail, return receipt requested (receipt effective upon scheduled weekday delivery day) or facsimile (receipt effective upon receipt of evidence, including facsimile evidence, that the facsimile was actually received) or overnight courier to the address/facsimile number for Beneficiary set forth above that we elect not to extend this Letter of Credit which notice shall contain the following statement:
+It is a condition of this Letter of Credit that it shall be automatically extended without amendment for one (1) additional calendar year after the initial term, or one (1) additional calendar year after any extended term, unless at least sixty (60) days prior to the expiration of the initial term or sixty (60) days prior to the expiration of any extended term we notify Beneficiary by certified mail, return receipt requested (receipt effective upon scheduled weekday delivery day) or email (receipt effective upon receipt of evidence, including email evidence, that the email was actually received) or overnight courier to the address/email address for Beneficiary set forth above that we elect not to extend this Letter of Credit.
+Such notice shall be made using Exhibit IV attached hereto.

-_____________________________ [Name of Issuer] hereby notifies you that Irrevocable and Unconditional Standby Letter of Credit No. __________ (“Letter of Credit”) in the remaining amount of ______________ U.S. Dollars dated ____________ issued by _____________________________ [Name of Issuer] in your favor for the account of _____________________________ [Name of Market Participant Applicant] will not be extended and will expire on __________________.

-In the event that we timely send notice to you in writing that we elect not to extend this Letter of Credit, you may at any time within the thirty (30) days before the expiration date demand payment of the remaining balance of this Letter of Credit upon presentation of (a) your written demand for payment containing the text of Exhibit I attached hereto, and (b) your statement containing the text of Exhibit IV attached hereto.
+In the event that we timely send notice to you in writing that we elect not to extend this Letter of Credit, you may at any time within the thirty (30) days before the expiration date demand payment of the remaining balance of this Letter of Credit upon presentation of (a) your written demand for payment containing the text of Exhibit I attached hereto, and (b) your signed copy of Exhibit IV attached hereto.
 The demand rights in this paragraph are in addition to any other rights under this Letter of Credit.

 It is a condition of this Letter of Credit that we shall maintain a corporate debt rating not less than that required by the ERCOT Protocols.
-In the event that we do not maintain the minimum corporate debt rating required by the ERCOT Protocols, you may demand payment of the remaining balance of this Letter of Credit upon presentation of (a) your written demand for payment containing the text of Exhibit I attached hereto, and (b) your statement containing the text of Exhibit V attached hereto.
+In the event that we do not maintain the minimum corporate debt rating required by the ERCOT Protocols, you may demand payment of the remaining balance of this Letter of Credit upon presentation of (a) your written demand for payment containing the text of Exhibit I attached hereto, and (b) your signed copy of Exhibit V attached hereto.
 The demand rights in this paragraph are in addition to any other rights under this Letter of Credit.

-This Letter of Credit may be terminated by us on sixty (60) days written notice by sending Beneficiary notification by certified mail, return receipt requested (receipt effective upon scheduled weekday delivery day) or facsimile (receipt effective upon receipt of evidence, including facsimile evidence, that the facsimile was actually received) or courier to the address/facsimile number for Beneficiary set forth above that we elect to terminate this Letter of Credit which notice shall contain the following statement:
+This Letter of Credit may be terminated by us on sixty (60) days written notice by sending Beneficiary notification by certified mail, return receipt requested (receipt effective upon scheduled weekday delivery day) or email (receipt effective upon receipt of evidence, including email evidence, that the email was actually received) or courier to the address/email number for Beneficiary set forth above that we elect to terminate this Letter of Credit using Exhibit VI attached hereto.

-_____________________________ [Name of Issuer] hereby notifies you that Irrevocable and Unconditional Standby Letter of Credit No. __________ (“Letter of Credit”) in the remaining amount of ______________ U.S. Dollars dated ____________ issued by _____________________________ [Name of Issuer] in your favor for the account of _____________________________ [Name of Market Participant Applicant] will terminate sixty (60) days following our sending this Notice of Termination.